 Eric has practiced Liang style Ba Gua Zhang for fourteen years under Tom

 Bisio.
-He assisted Bisio in teaching for several years and am certified by him to teach foundational Liang style Ba Gua Zhang.
+He’s assisted Bisio in teaching for several years and is certified to teach under New York Internal Arts and Internal Arts International.

 Eric's engagement with Ba Gua Zhang began as a result of learning a series of Qi Gong techniques in order to recover from a serious illness.

 It became quickly apparent to him that practicing Ba Gua Zhang as a martial art augmented and greatly enhanced the health benefits and efficacy of the Qi Gong exercises.